grandeurdev/py-sdk/README.md

 # Initializes the SDK's configurations and returns your project reference.
 ```

-As soon as you call `grandeur.init()`, the SDK uses the configurations to start trying to connect with the your project on the Cloud.
+As soon as you call `grandeur.init()`, the SDK uses the configurations to start trying to connect with the your project on Grandeur.

 ### Setting Up Connection Event Handler

 You can also listen on SDK's connection-related events.
-For example, to run some code when the device makes a successful connection to the cloud or when the device's connection to the cloud breaks, you can wrap that code in a function and pass it to `Project`'s `onConnection()` function.
+For example, to run some code when the device makes a successful connection to Grandeur or when the device's connection to Grandeur breaks, you can wrap that code in a function and pass it to `Project`'s `onConnection()` function.

 Here's how you can handle the connection event: